jfoucher/stati/docs/index.md

 Stati uses plugins extensively, even for some core functionality.
 Required plugins are installed automatically by composer, but if you want to install a specific plugin, you just have to run `composer require stati/plugin-name` or `composer global require stati/plugin-name` depending on whether you installed Stati locally or globally.

-Alternatively, just copy the .phar file in the _plugins/ directory of your website, just like for jekyll
+Alternatively, just copy the .phar file in the _plugins/ directory of your website, just like for Jekyll.

 ## Contributing